Biodegradability of Cotton

 Based on Cotton Incorporated’s Lifestyle Monitor™ research, the number of consumers aware of microplastic pollution has grown to 38%, up from 27% in 2018.
 In the Cotton Council International (CCI) and Cotton Incorporated’s 2021 Global Sustainability Survey, 63% claimed that clothing biodegradability was important to them.
 Similar responses can be found in other studies as well.
 According to Cotton Incorporated’s 2022 Denim and Sustainability Consumer Survey, 61% of respondents feel it is very important for the clothing industry to improve garment end-of-life by designing clothes to biodegrade, recycle or otherwise divert from landfills.

-As sustainability continues to garner attention in the textile industry, brands that seek the best options for the environment are most likely to build brand loyalty and affinity with a wide range of consumers.
+As sustainability continues to garner attention in the textile industry, brands that seek the best options for the environment are most likely to build brand loyalty and affinity with a wide range of consumers who value biodegradable textiles.
 According to the Global Sustainability Survey, 58% of shoppers polled say sustainability or environmental friendliness impacts their apparel buying decisions.
 And 9 out of 10 believe cotton is safe for the environment.

 Impacts of Synthetic Textiles: Microplastic Pollution